google/koladata/docs/api_reference.md

 Returns:
   A stream with a single item containing the final result of the reduction.</code></pre>

+### `kd.streams.reduce_concat(stream, initial_value, *, ndim=1, executor=unspecified)` {#kd.streams.reduce_concat}

+<pre class="no-copy"><code class="lang-text no-auto-prettify">Concatenates data slices from the stream.

+A specialized version of kd.streams.reduce() designed to speed up the concatenation of data slices.

+Using a standard kd.streams.reduce() with kd.concat() would result in an O(N**2) computational complexity.
+This implementation, however, achieves an O(N) complexity.

+See the docstring for `kd.concat` for more details about the concatenation semantics.

+Args:
+  stream: A stream of data slices to be concatenated.
+  initial_value: The initial value to be concatenated before items.
+  ndim: The number of last dimensions to concatenate.
+  executor: The executor to use for computations.

+Returns:
+  A single-item stream with the concatenated data slice.</code></pre>

 ### `kd.streams.reduce_stack(stream, initial_value, *, ndim=0, executor=unspecified)` {#kd.streams.reduce_stack}

 <pre class="no-copy"><code class="lang-text no-auto-prettify">Stacks data slices from the stream.